kervin-bernardez/Writeup-Notes/htb/scriptkiddie/htb-scriptkiddie.md

 ```

-scanloser.sh assign /home/kid/logs/hackers to variable log then prints out its content then is piped to cut to remove the delimeter ' ' starting on the 3rd field onwards then is piped to sort to only see unique (no repeating) then is peiped to a while loop to read as ip and do a nmap scan to the ip.
+scanloser.sh reads /home/kid/logs/hackers as variable log.
+It then prints out its contents then is piped to cut with the delimeter 'space' and removes everything but the 3rd field onwards.
+It is then piped to sort to only see unique (no repeating) set of strings then lastly piped to a while loop to do a nmap scan to the ip.

 opening another nc listener on port 4242
 ```